microsoft/net-offloads/qeo.md

 This section is not directly about QEO, but provides context on an existing offload with which there may be interactions.

-Today MsQuic uses USO to send a batch of UDP packets in a single syscall.
-On Windows, it first calls getsockopt with option UDP_SEND_MSG_SIZE to query for support of USO, and then calls setsockopt with UDP_SEND_MSG_SIZE to tell the USO provider the MTU size to use to split a buffer into multiple packets.
-Once the MTU has been set, QUIC calls WSASendMsg with a buffer (or a chain of buffers according to WSASendMsg gather semantics) containing multiple packets.
+Today MsQuic uses USO to send a batch of UDP datagrams in a single syscall.
+On Windows, it first calls `getsockopt` with option `UDP_SEND_MSG_SIZE` to query for support of USO, and then calls `setsockopt` with `UDP_SEND_MSG_SIZE` to tell the USO provider the MTU size to use to split a buffer into multiple datagrams.
+Once the MTU has been set, QUIC calls `WSASendMsg` with a buffer (or a chain of buffers according to `WSASendMsg` gather semantics) containing multiple datagrams.
 The kernel creates a large UDP datagram from this buffer and posts it to the NDIS miniport, which breaks down the large datagram into a set of MTU-sized datagrams.

 Windows USO spec: https://learn.microsoft.com/en-us/windows-hardware/drivers/network/udp-segmentation-offload-uso-

-Linux also provides this feature, but calls it “GSO” rather than “USO”.
+Linux also provides this feature, but calls it "GSO" rather than "USO".

-QEO is orthogonal to USO and usable either with or without it: if USO is enabled, then the app can post multiple packets in a single WSASend call; and if QEO is enabled, the packet[s] are posted unencrypted.
+QEO is orthogonal to USO and usable either with or without it: if USO is enabled, then the app can post multiple datagrams in a single send call; and if QEO is enabled, the datagram[s] are posted unencrypted.

 ## Linux API

-Linux developers are working on a send-side kernel/hardware encryption offload: https://lore.kernel.org/all/97789971-7cf5-ede1-11e2-df6494e75e44@gmail.com/ The focus on sender side is justified by the claim that server-side networking is typically send-dominant.
+Linux developers are working on a send-side kernel/hardware encryption offload: https://lore.kernel.org/all/97789971-7cf5-ede1-11e2-df6494e75e44@gmail.com/.
+The focus on sender side is justified by the claim that server-side networking is typically send-dominant.

-The general API in linux is:
+The general API in Linux is:

--The app associates a connection ID with encryption params (key, iv, cipher) with socket option UDP_QUIC_ADD_TX_CONNECTION.
-This state is removed when the socket is closed, or it can be removed explicitly with UDP_QUIC_DEL_TX_CONNECTION (**TODO**: there is discussion ongoing about using tuples instead of or alongside connection ID).
+-The app associates a connection ID with encryption params (key, iv, cipher) with socket option `UDP_QUIC_ADD_TX_CONNECTION`.
+This state is removed when the socket is closed, or it can be removed explicitly with `UDP_QUIC_DEL_TX_CONNECTION` (**TODO**: there is discussion ongoing about using tuples instead of or alongside connection ID).

--GSO is optionally set up with socket option UDP_SEGMENT (this value can be overridden per-send with ancillary data).
+-GSO is optionally set up with socket option `UDP_SEGMENT` (this value can be overridden per-send with ancillary data).

 -Sendmsg is called with some ancillary data: the connection ID length, the next packet number, and a flags field.